dnlvarga/dnlvarga.github.io/Recon/web.md

 -ic : Ignore wordlist comments.
 -fs : Filter HTTP response size.
 Comma separated list of sizes and ranges.

-*Note: We can fuzz the header with `-H "Host: FUZZ.$domain"`* *Note: If there is no hit, this only means that there are no public sub-domains under the domain*
+*Note: If there is no hit, this only means that there are no public DNS records for sub-domains under the domain.
+When it came to fuzzing sub-domains that do not have a public DNS record or sub-domains under websites that are not public, we should do vhost fuzzing*

 After you found subdomains, you can add them to your local dns:
 ```